Hoverbear/hoverbear.org/content/blog/2022-09-26-declarative-gnome-configuration-in-nixos/index.md

 There are a lot of knobs to set in GNOME.

-GNOME breaks down into having GTK3/4 (which has UI, icon, and cursor themes), as well as an group of fairly tightly integrated componenets which are primarily configured by `dconf`, which most folks configure via `gnome-settings` or the settings panels of the relevant applications.
+GNOME breaks down into having GTK3/4 (which has UI, icon, and cursor themes), as well as an group of fairly tightly integrated componenets which are primarily configured by `dconf`.
+Most folks configure these via `gnome-settings` or the settings panels of the relevant applications.

 If you're curious and wanted to watch how/if various `dconf` settings get changed when doing things, you can 'watch' while you click around an application: